Alkerg/QRBot/README.md

 # QRBot
-A discord bot that can read and creat QR codes
+A discord bot that can read and create QR codes